showteeth/scfetch/README.md

 #### PanglaoDB

 [PanglaoDB](https://panglaodb.se/index.html) is a database which contains scRNA-seq datasets from mouse and human.
 Up to now, it contains **5,586,348 cells** from **1368 datasets (1063 from Mus musculus and 305 from	Homo sapiens)**.
 It has well organized metadata for every dataset, including tissue, protocol, species, number of cells and cell type annotation (computationally identified).
-Daniel Osorio has developed [rPanglaoDB](https://github.com/dosorio/rPanglaoDB/) to access [PanglaoDB](https://panglaodb.se/index.html) data, the functions of `scfetch` here are based on [rPanglaoDB](https://github.com/dosorio/rPanglaoDB/).
+Daniel Osorio has developed [rPanglaoDB](https://github.com/dosorio/rPanglaoDB/) to access [PanglaoDB](https://panglaodb.se/index.html) data, the functions of `GEfetch2R` here are based on [rPanglaoDB](https://github.com/dosorio/rPanglaoDB/).

-Since [PanglaoDB](https://panglaodb.se/about.html) is no longer maintained, `scfetch` has cached all metadata and cell type composition and use these cached data by default to accelerate, users can access the cached data with `PanglaoDBMeta` (all metadata) and `PanglaoDBComposition` (all cell type composition).
+Since [PanglaoDB](https://panglaodb.se/about.html) is no longer maintained, `GEfetch2R` has cached all metadata and cell type composition and use these cached data by default to accelerate, users can access the cached data with `PanglaoDBMeta` (all metadata) and `PanglaoDBComposition` (all cell type composition).

 ##### Summarise attributes

-`scfetch` provides `StatDBAttribute` to summary attributes of [PanglaoDB](https://panglaodb.se/index.html):
+`GEfetch2R` provides `StatDBAttribute` to summary attributes of [PanglaoDB](https://panglaodb.se/index.html):

 ```r
 # use cached metadata